Emelia Hartford: Film, TV, and media

 Before starting her YouTube channel, Hartford took small acting roles in various films.
-She has continued acting and most recently can be seen in Sony's biographical sports drama Gran Turismo as 'Leah Vega' opposite Orlando Bloom, David Harbour, Djimon Hounsou and Archie Madekwe.
+She has continued acting and most recently can be seen in Sony's biographical sports drama Gran Turismo as 'Leah Vega' opposite Orlando Bloom, David Harbour, Darren Barnet, Geri Halliwell, Djimon Hounsou and Archie Madekwe.
 From director Neill Blomkamp, the film tells the true story of a teenage Gran Turismo video game player who becomes a professional race car driver.
 The film opened #1 at the Box Office on August 25, 2023.

 Prior to this she had a role in the 2021 Netflix film A California Christmas: City Lights. as well as credits including HBO Max's A Hollywood Christmas and the Netflix romantic comedy That's Amor.
 From Mexico with Love and Nightfall.

 Hartford has also been a host or judge on numerous shows.
 She appeared on the second season of Netflix's reality TV show, Fastest Car, and was a judge on SEMA: Battle of the Builders.
 In June 2022, Motor Trend Group announced that Hartford would be one of the hosts of its new animated series, Super Turbo Story Time.

 Hartford has appeared in media with major American automakers.
 In 2020, she co-starred with NBA player Devin Booker in a short film by Chevrolet for the release of the 2023 Corvette Z06.
 In June 2022, she appeared as a guest on the podcast of Jim Farley, CEO of Ford Motor Company.

 In September 2023, she also began co-hosting the weekly podcast Car Stories alongside co-host Sung Kang; co-star of the Fast & Furious franchise.